Darko Gyabi: International career

 In September 2021, Gyabi made his debut representing the England under-18 team.

-On 21 September 2022, Gyabi made his England U19 debut during a 2-0 2023 U19 Euro qualifying win over Montenegro.
+On 21 September 2022, Gyabi made his England U19 debut during a 2–0 2023 U19 Euro qualifying win over Montenegro.

+On 10 May 2023, Gyabi was included in the England squad for the 2023 FIFA U-20 World Cup.
+He scored in a group stage victory over Uruguay and also played in their round of sixteen elimination against Italy.

+On 15 November 2024, Gyabi made his U21 debut as a substitute during a goalless draw with Spain in La Línea de la Concepción.

 Style of play

 Gyabi is right footed and plays mainly as a box-to-box midfielder; he has been described as being a player who catches the eye with his skill in tight areas with ability to dribble through midfield.